rameshkr1994/Data-Science-Cookbook/Jupyter/Jupyter-References.md

 Notes:

 - `nbconvert` comes with the default Anaconda installation
-- `Pandoc` I think also comes with the default Anaconda isntallation.
+- `Pandoc` I think also comes with the default Anaconda installation.
 If not install it.
+I installed it from here: https://pandoc.org/installing.html
+- Intall TeX: In this case, for Windows you need to install MikTex from here https://miktex.org/ and then
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc1ODI0MzYwNiw4Nzk2Njg5MzksMjA0Mj
+eyJoaXN0b3J5IjpbMTgzMDU5OTg3OSw4Nzk2Njg5MzksMjA0Mj
 E4MTQ0LDYzNjI0MTg0MSwxNTM3ODIxNzk5LC0xOTYzMTEwNSwy
 MDMyMTQ5NjI3LC0xNDUyMDgwMDYwXX0=
 -->